Better known to me as Grandma

 The daughter of Winona Juliette Calhoun and Orville Wilbur Crossley, Florence lived in humble surroundings her entire life.
 Her father was taken from her before she was seven.
 Working for the railroad, Orville stepped in front of a train in 1928.
 Florence's mother remarried within a couple of years, and though she was never officially adopted, Florence Crossley became known as Florence Stanley for the rest of her unmarried life.

 I'm creating this page as a tribute to a woman who impacted my life more than any other single person outside of my parents.
-The picture you see on the left is from the 1950s.
+The picture you see on the below is from the 1950s.
 Florence married Glenn Leroy Pyles in 1939, shortly after she graduated from High School.
 The two had only one daughter, my mother, and four grandchildren.
-Both lives were cut short by rare diseases, but despite the brevity of their years, I always knew I was loved.
+Both lives were cut short by rare auto-immune diseases, but despite the brevity of their years, I always knew I was loved.
 I hope you enjoy meeting these special people.

 Florence, the daughter & wife

 I obviously don't know a lot about Grandma's life before I was born.
 Because she died so young, I didn't even have a chance to hear many stories of her youth.
 Much of what I've learned, I've heard from my grandaunts (her two younger sisters), my mother and doing genealogy research.

 Grandma's grandfather was an alcoholic, so her mother left home early to marry.
 When you consider that fact along with the tragedy of losing her father, Great-Grandpa Crossley, before she turned seven, we know that life was rough during those first few years..